-• An amount of £11.7 million was incorrectly presented as accrued income of £2.6 million and non-current deferred costs, within prepayments, of £9.1 million rather than as property, plant and equipment of £2.6 million, intangibles assets - software of £4.3 million, accrued income of £1.1 million and non-current deferred costs, within prepayments, of £3.7 million.

-• An amount of £11.1 million was incorrectly presented as current deferred income of £2.9 million and non-current deferred income of £8.2 million, rather than reflected as current financial liabilities of £2.2 million and non-current financial liabilities of £8.9 million.
+- An amount of £11.7 million was incorrectly presented as accrued income of £2.6 million and non-current deferred costs, within prepayments, of £9.1 million rather than as property, plant and equipment of £2.6 million, intangibles assets software of £4.3 million, accrued income of £1.1 million and non-current deferred costs, within prepayments, of £3.7 million. - An amount of £11.1 million was incorrectly presented as current deferred income of £2.9 million and non-current deferred income of £8.2 million, rather than reflected as current financial liabilities of £2.2 million and non-current financial liabilities of £8.9 million.

-Consolidated Cash Flow Statement for the year ended 31 December 2020

-In relation to the above, the contract relating to the operating lessor arrangement was entered into prior to the acquisition of Pivot, therefore the impact to the Consolidated Cash Flow Statement is limited to £0.4 million of financing repayments being incorrectly presented.
+Consolidated Cash Flow Statement for the year ended 31 December 2020 the acquisition of Pivot, therefore the impact to the Consolidated Cash Flow Statement is limited to £0.4 million of financing repayments being incorrectly presented.
 This outflow was recognised within net cash flow from trade and other payables within the operating cashflow caption, instead of as a repayment of loans and credit facility within the financing cashflow caption.